jerry955071/NanoPreP/docs/source/usage.rst

    :code:`--output_full_length output.fq.gz`

 Per-read annotations are appended to FASTQ read IDs.
-See :doc:`output<per_read_annotation>` for details.
+See :ref:`output<per_read_annotation>` for details.

 **HTML Report**

 Written to the file specified by :code:`--report`.
-The report includes Q-score distributions, the proportion of full-length/truncated/chimeric reads, and adapter/primer alignment results from :math:`F_{\beta}` optimization, helping users choose desired cutoffs.
+The report includes Q-score distributions, the proportion of full-length/truncated/chimeric reads, and adapter/primer alignment results from :math:`F_{\beta}` optimization.

+The simulated alignment results help users manually picking cutoffs.
-See :doc:`output<guideline>` for guidelines on manually selecting alignment cutoffs based on simulated alignment data.
+See :ref:`output<guideline>` for guidelines on manually selecting alignment cutoffs based on simulated alignment data.